"Whirlybirds" episode "Ghost Town Flight" (first aired Feb. 15, 1957)

-This screen shot is part of the same sequence seen at the top of this post, presumably shot from a helicopter.
-The sequence captures the Iverson Western street not only with its dismantling under way, but also with the town flooded — something that apparently happened regularly during the 12 years or so that the town stood, but was only caught on film a few times.
-This shot focuses on the buildings along the east side of the street, showing that the roofs and other features are in a state of decay.
+The town flooded regularly during the 12 years or so that it stood, but the flooding was only caught on film a few times.
+This shot — probably taken from a helicopter — focuses on the buildings along the east side of the street, where the decay is evident on roofs and other features.
 The building at the right, with its four vertical windows, is among the most instantly recognizable structures in town.

-Here's a slightly closer view of the same general area, still part of the "Whirlybirds" sequence.
-Even though these two shots are pretty similar, I posted them both because this one provides a better look at the deterioration of some of the roofs and outer walls, while the previous shot offers a better overview and really captures the flooding.
+Here's a slightly closer view of the same general area from the "Whirlybirds" sequence.
+This shot provides an even better look at the deterioration of some of the roofs and exterior walls.

-Still another shot from the "Whirlybirds" sequence, here the focus is on a building near the north end of the street, seen at the top of the frame.
-I call it the general store, as that's how it first appeared in "Along Came Jones" in 1945, but the building had many incarnations in a string of productions over the years, often appearing as a stagecoach stop.
-One thing I love in this shot is the building in front of it — at the right of the frame — which is crumbling to the point where it's little more than a pile of lumber.
+the General Store, which was located near the north end of the street.
+After appearing as a general store in "Along Came Jones" in 1945, the building had many incarnations over the years, often being converted into a stagecoach stop.
+At the right of the frame we see what was once the Sheriff's Office — which is now crumbling to the point where it's little more than a pile of lumber.

-Here's another look at the general store — again, in better days, from the 1950 movie "Calamity Jane and the Texan," where the building appeared as the stage depot.
-The building at the right of this shot is the same one that looks like a "crumbling pile of lumber" in the shot above this one.
+Here's another look at the General Store in better days, when it appeared as the stage depot in 1950 in "Calamity Jane and the Texan."
+The building at the right of this shot is the same Sheriff's Office building that looks like a "crumbling pile of lumber" in the shot above this one.